jpdgoncalves/SIO-Project3/README.md

 ## How to run the code
 After cloning the repository and creating a virtual environment with all the requirements:
+- register a user with the following command.
+Make sure to have the citizenship card connected to your pc.
+Then follow the instructions that will be prompted.
+A <username>.user file should be produced.
+> python3 src/authentication.py register
 - Open 2 consoles
 - In one of them run:
 > source venv/bin/activate